-Students who have never taken an Online Learning at Allard course must first register as an Access Studies student at UBC, then submit required documents to Online Learning at Allard.
+Students who have never taken an Online Learning at Allard Law course must first register as a Non Degree Studies student at UBC, then submit required documents to Online Learning at Allard Law.

-Step 1: Apply to UBC as an Access studies Student
+Step 1: Apply to UBC as a Non-Degree Student

 Step 2: Submit Required Documents

-Once you've completed your UBC application in step one, please submit the following via email to email@example.com:
+Once you've completed your UBC application in step one, please do the following

 English language proficiency test results are required for all applicants who have completed a degree program (equivalent to a bachelors or higher) from an institution where English was not the primary language of instruction in the entire institution – not just the degree program.
-Please see our Admissions Requirements page for our English Language Proficiency test score requirements.
+Please visit our Eligibility page for our English Language Proficiency test score requirements.

 If you have a valid TOEFL (iBT) or IELTS (Academic) score (tests taken within the last 24 months):

-Once all of the above steps are complete and all supporting documents have been received by the Online Learning at Allard staff, an assessment can be made to determine your eligibility for admission to take the courses we offer.
-If your application is successful, Online Learning at Allard will recommend you for admission to UBC through Access Studies.
+Once all of the above steps are complete and all supporting documents have been received by the Online Learning at Allard Law staff, an assessment can be made to determine your eligibility for admission to take the courses we offer.
+If your application is successful, Online Learning at Allard Law will recommend you for admission to UBC through either Unclassified or Access Studies.

-Once you have applied to UBC as an Access Studies student and received a recommendation from Online Learning at Allard to be admitted to take our courses, you can request for Online Learning at Allard courses.
+Once you have applied to UBC as Non Degree Studies student and received a recommendation from Online Learning at Allard Law to be admitted to take our courses, you can request for Online Learning at Allard Law courses.

 How to request for online learning courses:

-1. Ensure you have been accepted to start in the 2020-21 Winter term as an ACCESS Studies (or unclassified) student
+1. Ensure you have been accepted to start in the 2023 Winter term as an Access Studies (or unclassified) student

 You must first register as an Access Studies (or Unclassified) student before enrolling in classes.
 Please see above for instructions.